AdobeDocs/campaign.en/help/v8/config/workflows.md

 ## Leverage trigger events

 Use Campaign Transactional messaging to automate messages generated from events triggered from information systems.
 These transactional messages can be invoice, order confirmation, shipping confirmation, password change, product unavailability notification, account statement or website account creation for instance.
-These messages can be sent individually or in batch via email, SMS or push notificat)ions.
+These messages can be sent individually or in batch via email, SMS or push notifications.

 :arrow_upper_right: Learn more about transactional messaging capabilities in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html?lang=en#transactional-messaging).